jeffbarish/jeffbarish.github.io/README.md

 <img src="HiFiBerryWaxArticle_steel_case.jpg">

 There are several options for packaging your system.
 One is the inexpensive [HiFiBerry case](https://www.hifiberry.com/shop/cases/universal-steel-case-pi4/).
-It neatly houses the system pictured above.
+It neatly houses the system pictured at the top of this article.

 <img src="HiFiBerryWaxArticle_touchscreen_front.jpg">